This can be done with a conventional crust, but the tangy

 1 small can Contadina tomato paste

-1 heaping Tablespoon Italian seasoning,
+1 heaping Tablespoon Italian seasoning, crushed to release flavor

 Salt & pepper to taste